Street Kings

-Street Kings is a 2008 American action thriller film directed by David Ayer, and starring Keanu Reeves, Forest Whitaker, Hugh Laurie, Chris Evans, Common and The Game.
-The initial screenplay drafts were written by James Ellroy in the late 1990s under the title The Night Watchman.
+Street Kings is a 2008 American crime action thriller film directed by David Ayer from a screen play by James Ellroy, Kurt Wimmer and Jamie Moss.
+It stars Keanu Reeves, Forest Whitaker, Hugh Laurie, Chris Evans, Common and The Game.
+The film follows a troubled undercover police detective (Reeves) who is implicated in the murder of another officer.

-The film was released in theaters on April 11, 2008, and was followed by a direct-to-video stand-alone sequel Street Kings 2: Motor City in 2011, with Clifton Powell returning as a corrupt cop.
+The film was released in theaters on April 11, 2008.
+It received mixed-to-negative reviews, but was a commercial success.
+It was followed by a direct-to-video stand-alone sequel, Street Kings 2: Motor City, in 2011.

 Plot

-Tom Ludlow, an alcoholic undercover detective for the LAPD's Vice-Special unit, arranges an arms deal with Korean gangsters suspected of kidnapping two teenage girls.
+Thomas "Tom" Ludlow, an alcoholic undercover detective for the LAPD's Vice-Special unit, arranges an arms deal with Korean gangsters suspected of kidnapping two teenage girls.
 He provokes the gangsters into beating him and stealing his car, allowing him to track them to the gang's hideout.
 Ludlow storms the hideout and kills the gangsters, staging the scene to make the shootings appear justified, and rescues the captive girls.

 While Captain Jack Wander and the rest of his unit congratulate him, Ludlow is confronted by his former partner, Terrence Washington, who disapproves of the unit's corrupt tactics.
-Ludlow is later approached by Captain James Biggs of Internal Affairs, but Wander warns that Washington has reported Ludlow to Biggs.
+Ludlow is later approached by Captain James Biggs of Internal Affairs.
+Wander warns that Washington has reported Ludlow to Biggs.

 Ludlow follows Washington to a convenience store, where they are ambushed by two gunmen under the pretense of a robbery.
 Accidentally shot when Ludlow returns fire, Washington is killed by the gunmen.
+The clerk is killed as well.
 Wander advises Ludlow to remove the surveillance footage, telling the press Ludlow was first on the scene but too late to save Washington.
-Temporarily reassigned to fielding civilian complaints, Ludlow enlists the help of Detective Paul Diskant, determined to find the killers himself.
+Temporarily reassigned to fielding civilian complaints, Ludlow enlists the cooperation of investigator Paul Diskant, determined to find the killers himself.
 Washington is implicated in stealing drugs from the evidence room and selling them to the gunmen, identified as criminals Fremont and Coates.